 Matthew Sadler from Chatham was part of the extraordinary 1990s blossoming of English chess-playing talent.
-At the age of 21, he became British chess champion, and repeated the feat two years later, albeit sharing the title with Michael Adams.
-Along with Nigel Short – who had played Gary Kasparov in the 1993 World Chess Championship final – plus Jonathan Speelman and Julian Hodgson, they formed the team that unprecedentedly beat Russia to the European Team Championship in 1997, the only time that England has won tournament gold.
+He led the Maidstone Invicta Knights team that won the inaugural 1993-4 Four Nations Chess League.
+At 21, he became British chess champion, and two years later shared the title with Michael Adams.
+With Jonathan Speelman, Julian Hodgson, and Nigel Short – who had played Gary Kasparov in the 1993 World Chess Championship final – those two made up the team that unprecedentedly beat Russia to the European Team Championship in 1997, England’s only tournament gold.
 Playing on board 4, Sadler personally scored 7/9, the team’s best individual tally.
 Extraordinarily, he turned his back on chess, which he found all-consuming, and took up a career in IT in Holland.
-He did make a brief comeback a few years ago, scoring some stunning successes, but now regards chess as no more than a hobby.
-Despite that, he is still ranked No. 2 in England, just behind Adams.
+He did make a brief comeback, scoring some stunning successes, but now regards chess as no more than a hobby.
+Nevertheless, he is still ranked No. 2 in England, just behind Adams.

 Orlando Bloom (b 1977)